 Preclinical toxicology integrates many disciplines to investigate a compound’s safety profile, including genotoxicity, mutagenicity, repeat-dose cardiotoxicity, neurotoxicity, and general toxicology.

-emka TECHNOLOGIES toxicology solutions cover a wide range of experimental needs for exploratory and GLP toxicology programs based on in vitro, ex vivo, and in vivo models.
+emka TECHNOLOGIES toxicology solutions cover a wide range of experimental needs for exploratory and GLP toxicology programs based on in vitro, ex vivo, and in vivo models, in accordance with the FDA requirements.

 studyDESIGNER simplifies GLP and non-GLP studies by managing data acquisition, data analysis, and reporting during toxicology studies. studyDESIGNER’s modular platform builds and organizes the study with fully integrated data management, workflow guidance, and automation at each stage of the experimental process.